SAP-samples/ui5-cap-event-app/docs/typescript.md

 ## The Type Definition Files provided for UI5

-The type definitions will be provided via npm soon.
-Right now, you can get the latest preview drop from the [packages/ui-form/types](../packages/ui-form/types) directory in this project.
+The SAPUI5 type definitions are [provided via npm](https://www.npmjs.com/package/@sapui5/ts-types-esm) under the name "@sapui5/ts-types-esm".
+The OpenUI5 subset will follow soon as a separate package.
 There is one *.d.ts file per UI5 library.

 IMPORTANT: As we want to enable and promote using modern JavaScript, these *.d.ts files are written in a way that supports loading UI5 module with [ES module syntax](https://developer.mozilla.org/de/docs/Web/JavaScript/Guide/Modules) (instead of using the UI5 API `sap.ui.require(...)` or `sap.ui.define(...)`) and defining classes with [ES class syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) (instead of using the UI5 API `SomeClass.extend(...)`)).
 If you use our `*.d.ts` files, this is how you should write your UI5 apps.